Dean Standing: Biography

 Standing, born in Southampton, began his British leagues career riding for Eastbourne Eagles during the 1985 National League season.
 He made extraordinary progress from one season to the next, rising from a 1.21 average to 7.06.
 The form helped contribute towards a league and cup double triumph in 1986.

-The following year in 1987, he once again experienced a league and cup double success and also rode several times for Wolverhampton Wolves.
+The following year in 1987, Standing once again experienced a league and cup double success and also rode several times for Wolverhampton Wolves.
 After another solid season for Eastbourne in 1988, he signed for Ipswich Witches and gained individual recognition after reaching the finals of the 1989 and 1990 Speedway Under-21 World Championship.

-He spent two seasons with Swindon Robins (1991 and 1992) before deciding to quit following a serious crash in September 1992, in which he suffered a broken collarbone and wrist injuries.
+Standing spent two seasons with Swindon Robins (1991 and 1992) before deciding to quit following a serious crash in September 1992, in which he suffered a broken collarbone and wrist injuries.
 He made a one-season comeback in 1996 for Eastbourne.

 Family

-His brother Darren Standing was also a professional speedway rider.
+Standing's brother Darren was also a professional speedway rider.